 Digital interactions

-Digital and mobile advertising will continue to grow in 2022 for B2B marketers, as around 70% of B2B buyers prefer remote or digital interactions.
+Digital and mobile advertising will continue to grow in 2023/24 for B2B marketers, as around 70% of B2B buyers prefer remote or digital interactions.

-It should come as no surprise that the world wants more digital interactions, as younger generations have a serious aversion to speaking on the phone with sales people - 75% of millennials avoid phone calls as they’re too time-consuming.
+It should come as no surprise that the world wants more digital interactions, as younger generations have a serious aversion to speaking on the phone with salespeople - 75% of millennials avoid phone calls as they’re too time-consuming.
 As the number of millennials in decision-making roles continues to grow, so too will this desire for a sales-free experience where the buyer doesn’t have to talk directly to a company when making a purchase.

-Digital-first, automation-driven customer service will also increase.
-While these systems won’t be the right option for major issues, chatbots can tackle FAQs and minor issues.
 This allows your customer service team more time and resources to deal with critical problems more effectively.
 This is pretty important in B2B, as 68% of B2B buyers will avoid a vendor after just one instance of poor customer service.

 Final thoughts